hmrc/trader-goods-profiles-router/README.md

 }'

 ```
-Return successful response with 200 status code and with no payload
+Returns successful response with 200 status code and with no payload

 ```